-I thought I’d also write a piece on how well different types of drinks are retained in the body as that’s a question we get a fair bit and it’s of some practical use.
-After all (theoretically at least), the longer you can keep the fluids you drink onboard, the greater the chance they have of being absorbed into the bloodstream and used effectively in the body.
+How well are different types of drinks retained in the body?
+It's a relevant question that has practical implications for athletes as the longer you can keep the fluids you drink onboard, the greater the chance those fluids are absorobed into your bloodstream and used effectively in the body...

 There’s also the side benefit of less interruptions for bathroom breaks, which is useful during training and competing.

 Whilst you’re inevitably going to pee out a good proportion of all the liquid that passes your lips, all drinks are definitely not treated equally by the body in this particular regard.

 Substances like caffeine and alcohol have the potential to increase urine output and reduce fluid retention, whilst calories and electrolytes in drinks can slow the emptying rate of the stomach and positively influence the absorption of fluid from the gut into the bloodstream.

 Although most of the factors affecting how your body processes various drinks have been studied pretty extensively, until very recently no-one had actually put a range of different, commonly consumed beverages into a controlled ‘head to head’ situation to compare their potential to hydrate.
 Recently a respected group of UK scientists published a paper that compared the hydrating potential of the following drinks…

 - Skimmed and full fat milk